Download CV as PDF.

-Academic Activism; African American Archaeology; Anthropological Theory; Anthropology and Folklore Studies; Anthropology of Religion; Archaeological Field School; Archaeology of the Future; Caribbean Archaeology; Digital Anthropology; Disaster Anthropology; GIS for Cultural Resources Management; Historical Archaeology; Intro to Archaeology; Intro to Cultural Anthropology; Intro to GIS; Mortuary Archaeology; Southeastern Archaeology; Sex, Gender and Culture; Violence in American History; Zombies!: Popular Culture and Social Anxiety.
+Academic Activism; African American Archaeology; Anthropological Theory; Anthropology and Folklore Studies; Anthropology of Religion; Archaeological Field School; Archaeology of the Future; Caribbean Archaeology; Digital Archaeology; Disaster Anthropology; GIS for Cultural Resources Management; Historical Archaeology; Intro to Archaeology; Intro to Cultural Anthropology; Intro to GIS; Mortuary Archaeology; North American Archaeology; Southeastern Archaeology; Sex, Gender and Culture; Violence in American History; Zombies!: Popular Culture and Social Anxiety.

-Archaeological GIS; Analysis and Conservation of Archaeological Materials; Archaeological Survey and Mapping; Archaeological Theory; Digital Anthropology; Oral History.
+Archaeological GIS; Analysis and Conservation of Archaeological Materials; Archaeological Survey and Mapping; Archaeological Theory; Digital Archaeology; North American Archaeology; Oral History.